Compare OCBC Miles Credit Cards

 About OCBC Bank's miles cards

-OCBC runs two flagship cards — the 90°N for travel-skewed miles and the 365 for tiered dining/groceries cashback, both with broad acceptance and competitive caps.
+OCBC's miles side is the 90°N Card, a travel-skewed earner with broad acceptance and competitive caps.
 This page filters the full SGfi miles-card comparison to just OCBC's lineup, with the same calculator-based ranking, identical published rates and caps, and the same projected-miles formula applied across cards.
 Use the bank chips above to widen the comparison to other issuers.

-SGfi tracks 1 OCBC miles card in this comparison: OCBC 90°N Card.
-Across the lineup, all carry an annual fee of S$196.20, every card has a base rate of 1.3 mpd, and top category bonuses reach 7 mpd on eligible spend.
-Use the input sidebar to rank the card by projected annual miles at your monthly spend profile.
+SGfi tracks 2 OCBC miles cards in this comparison: OCBC 90°N Card and OCBC Rewards Card.
+Across the lineup, all carry an annual fee of S$196.20, base rates run from 0.4 mpd to 1.3 mpd, and top category bonuses reach 7 mpd on eligible spend.
+Use the input sidebar to rank the cards by projected annual miles at your monthly spend profile.

 How miles are calculated